 When compared to existing ESS technologies the LAVLE SEB ESS solution offers:

-LAVLE’s world-class team has been working on the packaging formats and management solution for the past 9 months.
+LAVLE’s world-class team has been working on the packaging formats and management solution for the past nine months.
 The company plans to release the commercial version of the SEB ESS within 12 months.
 The team is utilizing the company’s Marine Electric Propulsion Simulation (MEPS) Laboratory located in Newport News, Virginia to prototype, test and characterize the performance of this ESS.
-The company has engaged DNV-GL to start initial evaluation of the cells and application.
+The company has engaged DNV GL to start initial evaluation of the cells and application.

 LAVLE is a joint venture company that combines advanced energy storage technologies from the Japanese company 3DOM that has state-of-the-art technology of battery cells with the best-in-class marine engineering, design, and systems integration services of Ockerman Automation to provide products and services to the defense, oil and gas, renewable energy, and marine transportation markets.

 The products and services herein described in this press release are not endorsed by The Maritime Executive.